|Nutritional Guidelines (per serving)|

 - There are many varieties of honey and each has its own distinct flavors.
 Clover honey is a favorite for mixed drinks because it's light and offers a soft floral taste.
 Wildflower honey will also impart a hint of fruit.
 If you can find it, coffee honey would be fantastic in this drink because it is dark and rich, a perfect pairing for whiskey.

 - If you prefer, sweeten the burning bush with agave nectar rather than honey.

 - Adding a cinnamon stick to the glass will slowly infuse its flavor into the cocktail.
 It's a great garnish option for any hot cocktail and the warm spice will make an enjoyable, though subtle, difference.
 You could pair that with a single star anise pod floating on top for an extra hint of spice and a beautiful look.

-- Of course, the burning bush can be made with any brand or style of whiskey.
+- Of course, the burning bush can be made with any style of whiskey.
 Pour your favorite or whatever bottle you have open at the moment and enjoy how the flavors open up with a little heat.